amanshr72/wri-todo-app/README.md

 This guide will help you set up a Laravel project on your local machine.
 Laravel is a powerful PHP framework known for its simplicity and elegance.

-## Prerequisites

-Before you begin, make sure you have the following installed on your system:

-- PHP (recommended version for Laravel 8.x is PHP 7.4 or higher)
-- Composer (Dependency Manager for PHP)
-- Node.js and npm (for frontend assets compilation and management)
-- MySQL, PostgreSQL, SQLite, or SQL Server (choose one)

 ## Getting Started

 Follow these steps to set up your Laravel project: